Sunday, September 26, 2010

 In the Layout | Fonts and Colors tab, you can easily edit and customize the fonts and colors of your blog without any knowledge of HTML or CSS.
 (Note: Certain templates allow you to edit more elements of your blog than others.)

-Color Elements Then choose the color you would like that element to be.
+Then choose the color you would like that element to be.
 You can either click on the color you want or enter the color hex code:

-Colors When you change your blog colors, you can view your changes in the blog preview beneath the color panel.
+When you change your blog colors, you can view your changes in the blog preview beneath the color panel.
 Make sure you save your changes after you have finished selecting the colors for your blog.
 If you're feeling adventurous you can click "Shuffle blog colors" to randomly shuffle all of the colors already in your blog.
 If you don't like your changes, you can revert back to your default colors by clicking "Revert to template default."

 Tuesday, September 14, 2010